Gixx/worstpractice.github.io/src/_posts/2020-01-20-create-a-simple-hamburber-menu-with-css.md

 ### Pimp my Burger up!

-To be able to do the CSS job right, I like to visualize in my head the layers and boxes.
+To be able to do the CSS job in the right way, I like to visualize the layers and boxes in my head.
 We need to know which element will be over the other.
-So I made this simple diagram:
+Until the W3C is not ready with the `Mind Reader API`, I use this simple diagram:

 <figure class="a-illustration">
     <img class="a-illustration__image" src="/assets/img/post-illustration-placeholder.jpg" data-src="/assets/img/blog/2020/frontend/create-a-simple-hamburber-menu-with-css/layers.jpg" width="800" height="522">